-The parts of your cannabis plant are the sole responsible for letting you know if your most-awaited buds are ready for harvest.
+These parts of your cannabis plant are solely responsible for letting you know if your most-awaited buds are ready for harvest.

-Pistils are the hair-like parts of your plant that appears from the calyx.
-At an early age, these tiny little hairs resemble to be white in color.
-And eventually, it will turn brown up to dark brown when its time to harvest.
-Remember to not harvest when the pistils aren’t yet visibly brown.
+Pistils are the hair-like parts of your plant that appear from the calyx.
+At an early age, these tiny little hairs appear to be white in color.
+And eventually, they will turn brown to dark brown when it’s time to harvest.
+Remember to not harvest when the pistils aren’t visibly brown yet.
 The main reason for this is to ensure its optimal potency.

-When more than 50 percent of the pistils are still white, harvesting it can result in less potency.
-As long as the pistils turn dark brown from 50 to 90 percent, then the effects it can provide is surpassing.
-Just do not harvest for a hundred percent brown pistils as THC may turn to CBN.
+When more than 50 percent of the pistils are still white, harvesting your marijuana plant can result in less potent buds.
+If 50 to 90 percent of the pistils turn dark brown, then your harvested weeds will produce surpassing effects.
+Make sure not to wait until a hundred percent of the pistils are brown already as the THC may turn into CBN.

-Trichomes are the crystal-like part of the marijuana plant that is too tiny for the eyes to see.
-In determining if your cannabis plants are ready to harvest by looking at its trichomes, magnifying equipment can help you do it.
+Trichomes are the crystal-like part of the marijuana plant that are too tiny for the eyes to see.
+In determining if your cannabis plants are ready to harvest by looking at its trichomes, a magnifying equipment can help you.
 One of the popular tools is the jeweler’s loupe.
-It is a little hand- held magnifying tool that can be utilized to get up near and intimate with the trichomes.
-For a more precise picture, using a digital microscope will give a more accurate image of the condition of your trichomes, but this comes at a higher price.
+It is a little hand-held magnifying tool that can be utilized to get near and intimate with the trichomes.
+Using a digital microscope will give you a more accurate image of the condition of your trichomes, but this comes at a higher price.

 This is the time when most farmers will want to reap their harvests.
-If left longer, trichomes will turn from a cloudy appearance into a golden one.
-Collecting at this stage will provide a more relaxing and bodily high.
+If left longer, the trichomes will turn from a cloudy appearance into a golden one.
+Collecting at this stage will provide a more relaxing body high.

 You do not need any form of a master’s degree to recognize the leaves.
 Leaves are the broad fan-like parts of the marijuana plants that serve as energy-forming solar boards.
-Depending on the way it has been developed and its origin, during the vegetative stage, yellow leaves will not be an indication for a true harvest.
+Depending on the origin of the strain and the way it had been developed, during the vegetative stage, yellow leaves will not be an indication of a true harvest.
 In fact, when this happens, it just means a lack of nutrients.

 However, this appears to be different in the flowering phase.
 If your marijuana plant is filled with flowers, fan blades will start to become yellow and die as much of the support is focused on the plants.
 This is simple to locate and a surefire indication that harvest time is near.

-There are some strains that have purple in color, looking at the tip of the leaves can help you decide if the buds are ready to harvest or not.
+There are some strains that are purple in color.
+Looking at the tip of the leaves can help you decide if the buds are ready to harvest or not.

-It may be a difficult task to wait for the harvest to finally come, yet, knowing when to harvest marijuana is fulfilling as there are essential parts of your plant that can help you in determining when its time to reap, understanding more on the signs is very important.
+It may be a difficult task to wait for the harvest season to finally come.
+Knowing when it’s time to harvest your marijuana is fulfilling.
+There are essential parts of your plant that can help you in determining when it’s time to reap.
+Understanding more on the signs is very important.

-Pistils, trichomes, and leaves, followed by a magnifying tool, will be your best friend at this point.
-With proper timing, not only that, you are preparing for quality buds, but you are also preparing for the most potent high that it can ever deliver.
+Pistils, trichomes, leaves, and a magnifying tool will be your best friends at this point.
+You are not just preparing for quality buds, but you are also preparing for the most potent high that it can ever deliver.
 Buds alone cannot offer a great smoking experience.
-The most enticing thing is what kind of effects it can deliver at the end of the day.
+The most enticing thing is the kind of effects it can deliver at the end of the day.